 Note: Boxwood cultivars have confusing parental categories.
 All are hybrids.

-Chicagoland Green® (Buxus ‘Glencoe’): 2 to 3 feet high and wide; Compact, rounded form; retains green color well in winter; a Chicagoland Grows® introduction.
+This is 2 to 3 feet high and wide with a compact, rounded form that retains its green color well in winter.
+It is a Chicagoland Grows® introduction.

-Green Gem (Buxus ‘Green Gem’): 2 feet high and wide; mounded form; slower growing than other boxwoods; retains deep green color in winter.
+This cultivar is 2 feet high and wide with a mounded form.
+It is slower growing than other boxwoods and retains its deep green color in winter.

-Green Mountain (Buxus 'Green Mountain'): 4 to 5 feet high and 3 to 4 feet wide; wide pyramidal form; dark green leaves may turn bronze in winter in sunny locations.
+This cultivar is 4 to 5 feet high and 3 to 4 feet wide.
+It has a wide pyramidal form and dark green leaves which may turn bronze in winter when planted in sunny locations.

-Green Velvet (Buxus 'Green Velvet'): 2 to 3 feet high and wide; globe-shaped; leaves retain dark green color in winter.
+This globe-shaped cultivar is 2 to 3 feet high and wide.
+Its leaves retain their dark green color in winter.

-Northern Charm™ (Buxus ‘Wilson’): 2 to 3 feet high and wide: compact, oval to rounded shape; hardy to zone 4.
+This cultivar is 2 to 3 feet high and wide, compact, and oval to rounded in shape.
+It is hardy to zone 4.
 A Chicagoland Grows™ introduction.